 Black & White Memories

-Ted Lindsay scored two goals and added an assist, on Dec.
+Ted Lindsay scored two goals and added an assist on Dec.
 17, 1958, to lead the Blackhawks to a 5-2 win over the Bruins.
 The big performance gave him 271 career goals, making him the highest-scoring left wing in NHL history, passing Joliat.
-He has since fallen down to 27th on the all-time goals list at the position.
-Alex Ovechkin sits atop of it with 706 goals and counting.
+He has since fallen to 27th on the all-time goals list at the position.
+Alex Ovechkin sits atop of it with 751 goals and counting.

 Offense from the Blue Line

-Doug Wilson scored a goal and had two assists in the first period to collect his 700th career NHL point, on Dec.
+Doug Wilson scored a goal and had two assists in the first period to collect his 700th career NHL point on Dec.
 17, 1989, as the Blackhawks won 6-5 over the Oilers.
 The long-time San Jose Sharks general manager scored 237 goals and 827 points during his 14-season career, the first 12 of those coming with the Blackhawks.
-The 1982 Norris Trophy winner will be inducted into the Hockey Hall of Fame with the next class.
+The 1982 Norris Trophy winner was inducted into the Hockey Hall of Fame in 2021.

 Success on the Penalty Shot

-Defenseman Michal Rozsival converted on his penalty shot, on Dec.
-17, 2008, by beating Los Angeles Kings’ goaltender Jason LaBarbera.
+Defenseman Michal Rozsival converted on his penalty shot on Dec.
+17, 2008, beating Los Angeles Kings’ goaltender Jason LaBarbera.
 He went on to score again, in overtime, to give the Rangers a 3-2 victory.
-He became just the second player since overtime returned in 1983 to score both a penalty-shot and later an overtime goal in the same game.
+He became just the second player since overtime returned in 1983 to score both a penalty-shot and overtime goal in the same game.
 Steve Thomas was the first player to do this with the Mighty Ducks of Anaheim in 2003.

 Odds & Ends

-The Sharks had a much better night, on Dec.
+The Sharks had a much better night on Dec.
 17, 2001, with their 4-1 road win at the Dallas Stars.
 Teemu Selanne scored a pair of goals to extend their team-record nine-game unbeaten streak (8-0-1).
-Owen Nolan became just the second player in Sharks’ history to record 200 assists with the team.
+Owen Nolan became just the second player in Sharks’ history to record 200 assists.

 Happy Birthday to You